dali-lab/build/milestones/week07/add-delight.md

 Add delight by infusing motion (i.e. **microinteractions**) and thoughtful **copy**.

+If you have an interaction-heavy project, start to develop the Interaction Design (IxD).
+Take care to select the [appropriate prototyping tool](http://www.prototypr.io/prototyping-tools/) for this.
+For detailed interactions recommended tools are Proto.io, Principle, or Framer.
+Look ahead to next week where you'll be adding delight, and pace yourself accordingly (i.e. there's time for an animated loading page next week!).

 * Motion
 Some quick places where you can add motion could be: